garrettxV/sphinx-template/source/chapter1/index.rst

 or change directory into your application directory or folder.
 Once you're in your application directory you can now run the command npm start which will allow you to view your React application from your localhost server.
 In order to get started with actually building your application you'll need to install a text editor if you haven't already, and open your app directory in the text editor.
-I recommend `Visual Studio Code <https://code.visualstudio.com/>`_ for this purpose.
+I recommend `Visual Studio Code <https://code.visualstudio.com/>`_ for this purpose, but you can use any text editor that you'd like.